TimoKats/pim/readme.md

 ```

 ### Commands
 Pim is used from the command line.
 This is an overview of the commands/flags you can use.
 Note, the format is `pim <<command>>` and `pim --<<flag>>`.
-The gif below shows an example where I list runs, see the recent logs, and run something on command.
+The gif below shows some pim commands being used in practice.

 Commands:
 - run <\<command-name\>>: Runs a command by the name defined in your process YAML.